dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

     have to have the ability to obtain fame/fortune, but look past it.

-quite simply, the best artists value the truth and authenticity of their art more than anything else in the world!
+Quite simply, the best artists value the truth and authenticity of their art more than anything else in the world!

 ### technical prowess of artists compared to popularity

-this is just some observations on music and art that led to some interesting insights. some music and art/artforms needs to stay underground. even if it wasn't made for mainstream appeal, it "loses" something if it becomes mainstream. or risks losing some truth or aspect of itself, if it extends beyond a circle of people who truly understand it.
+Here are some observations on music and art that may lead to interesting insights.
+Some music, art and artforms need to stay underground.
+Even if it wasn't made for mainstream appeal, it loses something if it becomes mainstream.
+Art and music risk losing some truth or aspect of themselves, once they extend beyond a circle of people who truly understand it.

 - music which can only be fully enjoyed by those with the right headphones is less marketable. there are lots of songs out there,